asavinov/bistro/README.md

 ### Column paths

 A *column path* is a sequence of columns where each next column belongs to the type of the previous column.
-In programming, column paths are written using dot notation.
+Column paths are analogous to dot notation in programming.
 For example, we could define a column object and then use it to *directly* access the number of events received from this same event device:
 ```java
 ColumnPath path = new ColumnPath(link, accu);
 value = path.getValue(0);
 ```

-Many column definition methods accept column paths as parameters rather than simply column.
+Many column definition methods accept column paths as parameters rather than simple column.

 ## Defining tables

 ### Product tables

-When a new table is created it by default has no definition and hence it will not participate in inference.
+When a new table is created, it by default has no definition and hence it will not participate in inference.
 The only way to populate such tables is to add or remove its elements using API.
 If we want to populate a table using data in other columns and tables then it has to be defined as a *product table*:
 ```java
 myTable.prod();
 ```

-In addition, product tables must have one or more *key columns* of non-primitive type which are defined columns with no definition and an additional parameter specifying that it is a key column:
+In addition, product tables must have one or more *key columns* of non-primitive type.
+They are defined as columns with no definition with an additional parameter specifying that it is a key column:
 ```java
 Column myKey1 = schema.createColumn("Key1", myTable, T1);
 myKey1.noop(true);